rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 ### Time Pressure

-A hard deadline of a few hours is just not something that happens in software engineering when writing a new code.
+A hard deadline of a few hours does not happen in software engineering when writing a new code.
 It does for some data scientist.
 It also happens in competitive programming.
 I am not a competitive programmer.